Uniform & PE kit

 - Plain black or white headscarf with no jewels

-- Black footwear with no coloured marks or logos.
-This does not include flip-flops, Ugg-style boots or high heels.
-Knee/ankle boots (flat-soled) are acceptable only if they are plain black and are worn inside trousers
+- Black leather look/polishable footwear with no coloured marks or logos.
+No flip-flops, Ugg-style boots or high heels.
+Knee/ankle boots will not be permitted.

 Students may also wear a Royal Blue v-neck jumper or cardigan that is only available from Thomas Moore, Fore Street, Exeter Tel 01392 255711.